Stanz-ie/Stanz-ie/README.md

 - 👋 Hi, I’m @Stanz-ie
-- 👀 I’m interested in cinema, sociology and everything that can help us to understand the world we live in.
+- 👀 I’m interested in cinema, sociology and everything that can help us to understand the world we live in, so it includes computer science.
 - 🌱 I’m currently learning programming
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Have you ever seen a flock of sheep using a zebra crossing ?
 I did ;)